-Legislative text Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-STS criteria 59.
-The transaction documentation shall clearly specify the events which trigger changes in such p riorities of payment.
-Verified?
-Yes PCS Comment See STS Statements s) Section 4.1, Terms and Conditions, Condition 10 Events of Default and Section 5.2.
-Order of Priori ities PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+60. The transaction documentation shall clearly specify the obligation to report such events.

+See section 4.3 STS Statements (s)

+Section 4.1, Terms and Conditions, Conditions 10 and 13 and section 8, General, 15

+PCS has reviewed the relevant documents to satisfy itself that these criteria are met

+EBA Final non-ABCP STS Guidelines - statements on background and rationale